samsquire/ideas4/README.md

 # 418. Adaptive synchronization

 When contention rises, amortize cost of synchronization by doing it regularly but spaced out.
-Pay some latency for performance.
+Pay some latency for throughput performance.